Maybe it's time to let the remakes die

-- The King Arthur mythos, of course.
-Every few generations needs a new adaptation of the old stories, starting with Le Morte d'Arthur by Malory and moving on to Tennyson, T. H. White, Peter David...
+- Arthurian Legend.
+Every few generations needs a new adaptation of the old stories, starting with Le Morte D Arthur by Malory and moving on to Tennyson, T. H. White, Peter David...

 - Robin Hood also has a ridiculous amount of adaptations, including TV shows, movies, books, video games, and that's not even getting into "Modern Robin Hood" territory.

 - Many stories from Classical Mythology are a popular choice for all kinds of adaptions, be it the The Iliad and The Odyssey, the adventures of Herakles, the journey of Jason and the Argonauts, the quest of Perseus...